Experiential Learning for the Health Professions

 Improve your proficiency in communicative Spanish, while exploring the cultures of Peru, with an emphasis on health-related systems.
 Engage in health-related service learning in the cusqueño community.

 Situated high in the Andes Mountains in Southeastern Peru, Cusco stands tall as the ancient capital of the Inca Empire.
 The nearby Inca archaeological site of Machu Picchu has long been one of the most inspirational destinations for countless travelers.
-Spaniards first arrived to Peru in the 1530s, with conquistador Francisco Pizarro.
+Spaniards first arrived in Peru in the 1530s, with conquistador Francisco Pizarro.
 Due to heavy Spanish influence for many decades, much of the architecture in present-day Cusco is a mix of Inca and Spanish design.
 Today, Cusco is one of the must see destinations in South America, due to the preservation of its culture displayed in amazing archaeological sites, architecture, and colorful Peruvian dress.
 Many Cusqueños still wear traditional clothing like polleras (long, colorful skirts), play zampoñas (pan flutes), and raise llamas.
 In addition, the exquisite Andean cuisine provides Peruvians and foreigners alike with innovative dishes.
 Prepare yourself to be enamored with both culture and a constant breathtaking view of the Sacred Valley as you study abroad in Cusco.

 The program is open to UF students of any major who are in good standing with a minimum GPA of 2.5 or higher.
 Program prerequisites are: